 and a teacher.
 She gives us the benefit of her enormous wisdom and

 specific instruction in how to use the Alexander Technique if you

 suffer from back trouble.

 Both videos have been reissued with additional materials and in DVD form by THE BALANCE OF WELL-BEING.
-They are sold on this web site and at amazon.com.
+They are only sold on this website.
 For more information, go to

 Our latest video is for another special interest group — dancers.